Complying with data regulations

-When your data steward imports items from a source where there are already data process data entries, these processes and the direct parent and child datasets are automatically imported into Zeenea Data Catalog.
+When your data steward imports items from a source where data process already exist, these processes and the related datasets are automatically imported into Zeenea Data Catalog.

 The lineage of an element is then immediately available.
 Navigate through it and have a visual understanding of the life cycle of your data.
 Understand that a process cannot be inventoried or imported alone, it is always linked to other elements.